IsoMS/MetMatch/README.md

 Q = lapply(cameraFiles, function(x) convert.camera.file(x,1))
 ```
 #####Running MetMatch
 MetMatch requires the user to set the ppm and intensity tolerances.
 The most important setting here is the mass setting.
 To model delta mass and delta intensities correctly, use a wide enough mass tolerance to help model incorrect matches.
-FOr example, in QTOF data metabolites with mass error of less than 10ppm are routinely acquired, however we use a 50ppm mass tolerance window.
+For example, in QTOF data metabolites with mass error of less than 10ppm are routinely acquired, however we use a 50ppm mass tolerance window.
 Intensity tolerances are on a scale of 0-1, and a setting of 0.5 will work for most data.
 MetMatch takes as input the query list of experiemntal isotopes (Q), and the target feature library.
 Please see the manual for details on specific settings in the MetMatch function.

 First convert the CAMERA files and load into a list of query objects: